 Drywood termites eat wood, wallpaper, plastics and fabric made from plants.

-Formosan termite colonies are divided into three groups: workers, soldiers and reproductives.
+Formosan termite colonies are divided into three groups: workers, soldiers and reproductives, also known as the mommies and daddies.
 They are the largest and most destructive kind of termite.

 Formosan termites eat wood and fabric made from plants.
 When they eat dead trees, these termites help the environment and make space for new plant life.

-Termites eat wood, wallpaper, plastics and fabric made from plants.
+Subterranean termites eat wood, wallpaper, plastics and fabric made from plants.